Open to all Stonehill students, in all majors...

-The Skyhawk Investment Group is a team of talented Stonehill College students selected to participate in a year-long, comprehensive, academic and professional development course of study managed by the Finance program
+The Skyhawk Investment Group (SIG) is a team of talented Stonehill College junior and senior standing students selected via application to participate in a year-long, advanced, comprehensive academic and professional development course of study.

 SCIFI's Skyhawk Investment Group program is a year-long, two course of study and more.
 The program is designed to enhance the critical thinking and financial analytical skills of participants through hands-on academic and security analysis experience.
 It combines an interesting and challenging course of study with internships, mentoring and the management of real-money to represent a truly differentiated learning experience for Stonehill students.

 Participation starts with a variety of summer reading and modeling assignments, learning about the Opportunity Fund portfolio and a 3-day Advanced Skills Workshop in August to facilitate responsibility for the portfolio and interview preparation for internship and post graduate positions.

 • BUS 432 - Applied Research & Portfolio Management (fall) 4 credits

 • BUS 430 - Behavioral Finance (spring) 4 credits